DavidValeri/bb-streamer/README.md

 * username - REQUIRED - Your Bird Buddy username
 * password - REQUIRED - Your Bird Buddy password
 * feeder_name - REQUIRED - The friendly name of your feeder as it appears in the Bird Buddy app
-* out_url - REQUIRED - The RTSP URL to publish the stream to
+* out_url - REQUIRED - The RTSP URL to publish the stream to.
+In this deployment model, use the {output} token so go2rtc can provide the dynamic target URL.
+* continuous - REQUIRED - Must be false in this mode of usage.
 * latitude - REQUIRED - The latitude of the camera location as a decimal number of degrees.
 For example -0.1403923937279329.
 * longitude - REQUIRED - The longitude of the camera location as a decimal number of degrees.
 For example -90.40930143839682.
 * timezone - REQUIRED - The timezone of the camera location as a string.
 For example America/New_York.
 You can find a human readable list to choose from on Wikipedia's [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)